mclarty3/Vector3Cpp/README.md

 # Update
-In this update, I've added an electrostatic charge class, to simulate various electric charge distributions and calculate the electric field and potential they create.
-I've also added a ChargeSystem class to keep track of multiple charges and be able to calculate the electric field and potential from all of them.

-Currently, you can create a monopole, hollow, or solid sphere, and calculate the field vector and potential it creates at a specified point.
+In this update, I've created a relatively user-friendly menu system, where users can add charges, remove charges, view the system, and calculate the electric field/potential at a point of their choice in R3.
+I've also created and implemented a ChargeSystem class, greatly facilitating the storage and management of multiple charges together.

-Coming up, I will be implementing other charge distributions, including dipoles, lines, rings, and disks.
+Coming up, I will be implementing other charge distributions, including lines, rings, and disks.

 # Overview
 This is a small library I wrote to store and manipulate 3D vectors.